Pi4IoT/Node-RED-Arduino-Serial/README.md

 # Arduino - Raspberry - Node-RED
 This is a simply example how to use an Arduino UNO as input for sensors and send it via serial interface do the Raspberry.
-Node-RED will then show the resultant.
+Node-RED will then show the resultant from the different sensors.

 ### The Arduino UNO with DHT11 temperature and humidity sensor and two analogue inputs from a joystick: